bryanjhdang/bryanjhdang/README.md

 > a lifelong learner and fun haver

-I'm a Computer Science student at SFU, and a fledgling software developer that likes making cool stuff.
+I'm a Software Systems student at SFU, and a fledgling software developer that likes making cool stuff.
 I'm into RPG/TTRPGs, video games, and constantly looking for fun things to work on.

 Check out my [personal website](https://bryanjhdang.github.io/quartz/) to see what I'm up to.